 Those who’ve raised, loved or cared for someone autistic will recognize their story in Netflix’s “Atypical,” a series that understands the minutiae and big picture of living on the spectrum.
 (Lorraine Ali) (Netflix, anytime) Read more

 ‘King Charles III’

 A gallery talk by a Chinese dissident artist is the beginning of a plunge down a rabbit hole in this art installation/theater piece.
 Christopher Chen’s wildly inventive play inspires further creativeness in director Ed Sylvanus Iskandar and L.A. presenters Firefly Theater & Films, VS. Theatre Company and Think Tank Gallery.
 Ever-shifting frames of reality leave you with more questions than answers, which is good because they’re questions about perception and truth.
-Ends Dec.
-10. Read more
+(Daryl H. Miller) (Ends Sunday, Dec.
+10) Read more

 Hedda Gabler has a bone to pick with Henrik Ibsen.
 After 126 years of being backed into a corner and left with suicide as her only freedom, she’s had enough.
 So she’s trying to wrest control of “Hedda Gabler” and disrupt its plot.
 In Jon Klein’s boisterous new comedy she is ferociously embodied by Kimberly Alexander.
 Maria Gobetti nimbly directs.
 Laughing audiences clearly are on Hedda’s side.
 Ends Dec.
 3. Read more